robotframework/PythonLibCore/docs/PythonLibCore-2.2.0.rst

 to install exactly this version.
 Alternatively you can download the source distribution from PyPI_ and install it manually.

-SeleniumLibrary 2.2.0 was released on Friday January 1, 2021.
+Python Library Core 2.2.0 was released on Friday January 1, 2021.

 .. _PythonLibCore: https://github.com/robotframework/PythonLibCore
 .. _Robot Framework: http://robotframework.org